X Infinity: Release

 The lead single, Stick to Your Guns featuring Julia Nunes, was released on July 1, 2016, as a free download on Watsky's Bandcamp page.
 A week later, the second single, Tiny Glowing Screens, Pt.
 3, was released alongside the announcement of the album.
 An accompanying music video was released on YouTube.
 On August 18, 2016, the day before the album's scheduled release, lyric annotation site Genius premiered the song Don't Be Nice, along with the lyrics for the entire album.
 This is not the first time Watsky premiered music right before the album through Genius; a similar promotion was done for the release of Cardboard Castles and All You Can Do.

 Reception

 x Infinity was met with positive reviews.

 Andy Kellman of AllMusic gave the album a three and a half out of five stars, adding that "Ultimately, this is his brightest, most accomplished release yet."
-SputnikMusic user RedHotRedd gave the album a similar score, saying "It seems as though Watsky really wanted x Infinity to be his best effort, and it most certainly was."
+SputnikMusic (Russian) user RedHotRedd gave the album a similar score, saying "It seems as though Watsky really wanted x Infinity to be his best effort, and it most certainly was."

 Track listing

-Track listing adapted from the iTunes Store, and credits from Genius.
+Track listing and credits from Genius.